 Adam Sheet Music and Biography

 Adolphe-Charles Adam was a French composer and music critic born on 24th July 1803.
 Adam sheet music on our site focuses on his Christmas Carol ‘Cantique de Noel‘ or ‘O Holy Night‘ which has remained famous internationally.
 It is so well known that we have an amazing 61 different instrument versions for you to choose from.
+Read more about this piece on our O Holy Night blog post.

 Adam’s father was a prominent composer from Alsace, as well as a professor at the Paris Conservatoire.
 However, he did not want his son to follow in his footsteps as a musician.
 This didn’t deter Adam who secretly studied with his friend, a popular composer of that time Ferdinand Hérold.
 When Adam was seventeen his father allowed his son to join the Paris Conservatoire under the condition that he would pursue music as a hobby.